-She graduated from ISU with a bachelor's degree in Mass Communications in 1986.
-Many years later, Walker decided to pursue another career.
-So she returned to College of DuPage in summer 2008 and started completing prerequisites for the Associate Degree in Nursing program.
+So she returned to College of DuPage and started completing prerequisites for the Associate Degree in Nursing program.

 “College of DuPage has the reputation of having an outstanding Nursing program,” she said.
 “I have heard from many sources that if two graduates are equally qualified for a job, the employer will choose the COD graduate due to how well the COD program prepares their students.
 Their nursing instructors are well-qualified to teach the courses and bring with them life experiences.”

-“This scholarship means that others recognize my academic accomplishments and are willing to support my further education,” she said.
-“They see the passion I have for helping others and educating the community on health issues, and they have attached value to it.
-It means my hard work has paid off.
+“This scholarship meant that others recognized my academic accomplishments and were willing to support my further education,” she said.
+“They saw the passion I have for helping others and educating the community on health issues, and they attached value to it.
+It meant my hard work paid off.

 “It also made it easier for me to attend COD.
 I had to cut my work hours down to one day a week in order to accommodate my classes and studies.
 This scholarship helped fill the gap.
 Plus, I was paying for my oldest son to attend college at a four-year university.”

-Two months after graduating in May 2011, Walker was hired as an RN by DuPage Medical Group, which employs more than 300 physicians in 40 locations throughout DuPage County and the surrounding areas.
-She works in family practice and assists five doctors, providing care for patients from birth to death.
+Two months after graduating, Walker was hired as an RN by DuPage Medical Group, which employs more than 400 physicians in 40 locations throughout DuPage County and the surrounding areas.
+She worked in family practice for one year and assisted five doctors, providing care for patients from birth to death.